jpreecedev/developerhandbook/src/pages/create-restful-api-authentication-using-web-api-jwt/index.md

 }
 ```

-Great its working.
+Great it is working.
 Now let's fix that problem.

 Make a **POST** request to the OAuth endpoint, and include the following;